metalbear-co/mirrord/TESTING.md

 ### Cleanup

-The Kubernetes resources created by an E2E test are automatically deleted when the test exists successfully.
+The Kubernetes resources created by the E2E tests are automatically deleted when the test exits successfully.
 However, failed tests by default don't delete their resources to allow debugging.
-You can force resource deletion by setting a `MIRRORD_E2E_FORCE_CLEANUP` variable to any value.
+You can force resource deletion even for failed tests by setting the `MIRRORD_E2E_FORCE_CLEANUP` variable to any value.

 ```bash
 MIRRORD_E2E_FORCE_CLEANUP=y cargo test --package tests